HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

           ....
     ```

-    The `@tcps` specifies the use of the TCPS (Transport Layer Security) protocol for secure database connections.
+    The `@tcps` parameter specifies the use of the TCPS (Transport Layer Security) protocol for secure database connections.

 2. Perform a [helm upgrade](./helm_upgrade_values.md) to apply the changes.

-    Once the `@tcps` protocol is set with SSL port `2484` in the `DbUrl`, the datasource elements in the `server.xml` file will be updated with the `connectionProperties` attribute with the values of truststore location, truststore password and the truststore type of the trusted certificate.
+    Once the `@tcps` protocol is set with the SSL port `2484` in the `DbUrl`, the datasource elements in the `server.xml` file will be updated with the `connectionProperties` attribute with the values of truststore location, truststore password, and the truststore type of the trusted certificate.
 For example:

     ```xml
     <dataSource id="community" isolationLevel="TRANSACTION_READ_COMMITTED" jndiName="jdbc/wpcommdbDS" statementCacheSize="10" type="javax.sql.XADataSource">